GrossfieldLab/loos/INSTALL.md

 ## Slackware (Unsupported)

 Older versions of LOOS have been tested with Slackware 14.1.
-You will need to install, by whatever means you prefer, lapack, blas, and scons.
+You will need to install, by whatever means you prefer, lapack, blas, and cmake.
 LOOS and PyLOOS should then build.

 Or, just use conda.